 Fashion designers are at the forefront of the latest trends and styles — playing an artistic role by planning, designing, creating, and manufacturing clothing for various purposes.

 They are involved in creating a garment from the beginning of its conception until its manufacturing.
-If you think you've the drive and the creative flair to become a fashion designer, you must pursue this career.
+If you think you have the drive and the creative flair to become a fashion designer, you must pursue this career.

-With a range of different fashion schools for aspiring fashionistas available, becoming a fashion designer in Australia has never been easier.
-Read the post below to learn how to get started and put your creative skills to use.
+With a range of different fashion schools for aspiring fashionistas available, becoming a fashion designer in Australia has always been challenging.

 1. What Do Fashion Designers Do?

 Shoes, clothing, and accessories are all designed by a fashion designer.
 A designer sketches the clothing before creating the sample product.
 After that, the clothing design is submitted to the management for approval to make the prototype.

 Fashion designers must possess sewing skills to produce their first clothing sample.
 When the design is complete and given to a textile manufacturer or a factory, the designer must supervise the process to ensure that the garment produced fulfils the company's quality standards.

 It is crucial to thoroughly understand different materials and fabrics to ensure that the product is comfortable and durable.
 Fashion designers often must display their creations at a fashion show to present their collections to customers and creative directors.

 Fashion designers must provide a portfolio to ensure their fashion sense meets the company's expectations when applying for jobs.
 It is also vital for them to keep up with industry trends.

 Regardless of where you end up working, having plenty of technical know-how and a keen eye for fashion is essential to your ultimate success as a designer.

 2. Major Duties and Tasks of A Fashion Designer